-Looking after your social, emotional and mental wellbeing is really important and when things are getting on top of you it helps to talk – to a caring friend, family member, teacher, a youth worker or a Counsellor.
+Looking after your social, emotional and mental wellbeing is really important and when things are getting on top of you it helps to talk – to a caring friend, family member, teacher, a youth worker.

 At the Rendezvous we don’t judge.
 Everything is kept confidential unless we think that someone is at risk (in which case we have a legal duty to report it) and we will always encourage the young person to talk to their parents or carers where appropriate.
 Things we can help with include: